 One of the most direct applications of the law of conservation of matter is in balancing chemical equations.
 A balanced chemical equation ensures that the number of atoms of each element is the same on both sides of the equation, reflecting that matter is neither created nor destroyed in a chemical reaction.

 - How to do it: Start by writing the unbalanced equation with the correct chemical formulas for reactants and products.
 Then, systematically adjust the coefficients (the numbers in front of the chemical formulas) to balance the number of atoms for each element.
-For example, consider the combustion of methane (CH₄) with oxygen (O₂) to produce carbon dioxide (CO₂) and water (H₂O).
+As an example, consider the combustion of methane (CH₄) with oxygen (O₂) to produce carbon dioxide (CO₂) and water (H₂O).
 The unbalanced equation is: CH₄ + O₂ → CO₂ + H₂O.
 Balancing it involves ensuring that there is the same number of carbon, hydrogen, and oxygen atoms on both sides, resulting in the balanced equation: CH₄ + 2O₂ → CO₂ + 2H₂O.

 -